 Pediatric NPs may also be known by the following names: PNP, pediatric nurse practitioner – board certified (PNP-BC), certified pediatric nurse practitioner – primary care (CPNP-PC), primary care nurse practitioner, child nurse practitioner, pediatric nurse, and advanced practice registered nurse (APRN).

-There are 418 specialists practicing Pediatric Nursing (Nurse Practitioner) in Minnesota with an overall average rating of 4.0 stars.
-There are 3 hospitals in Minnesota with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including CentraCare - St. Cloud Hospital, St. Cloud Hospital and Essentia Health St. Mary's - Detroit Lakes.
+There are 425 specialists practicing Pediatric Nursing (Nurse Practitioner) in Minnesota with an overall average rating of 4.0 stars.
+There are 2 hospitals in Minnesota with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including CentraCare - St. Cloud Hospital and Essentia Health St. Mary's - Detroit Lakes.